Structured PhD Programme – School of Sociology

 Doctoral Studies Panel

-School of Sociology will appoint a Doctoral Studies Panel for you; normally early in your first year.
+The School of Sociology will appoint a Doctoral Studies Panel for you at the beginning of your first year.
 The purpose of the Doctoral Studies Panel is to support and enhance the supervisor-student relationship, to monitor your progress during the course of your doctoral studies and to provide advice and support both to you and your supervisor(s).
 See Link to Academic Regulations below for more information.

 Research and Professional Development Plan (RPDP)